-14. Information about assessment regulations
+14. Information about Assessment Regulations

-See the current 'Information, Regulations & Procedures' handbook, and the 'Progression Requirements' noted above'.
+See the current Student Programme Handbook, the latest edition of the Guidelines Booklet and the 'Progression Requirements' noted above.

-15. Placement opportunities, requirements and support (if applicable)
+15. Placement Opportunities, Requirements and Support (if applicable)

-N/A (Church of England ordinands registered on the MA complete placements alongside a selection of modules at Level 4 and Level 5 which provide specific Anglican training - see Section 21, below)
+Generally not applicable.
+However, Church of England Ordinands registered on the MA will complete a suite of weekly and block placements alongside a selection of modules at Level 4 and Level 5 which provide specific Anglican training (as approved by the Church of England).
+Further details are available from the Admissions Office.

-16. Future careers (if applicable)
+16. Future Careers (if applicable)